Cherie Currie: Cherie and Marie Currie

-Film
+Film and television

-Cherie starred in the film Foxes in 1980 with Jodie Foster.
-She received strong reviews for her acting debut, and because of this film she received many roles in other films.
-Along with starring in Foxes (her best-known film), she starred in Parasite, Wavelength, Twilight Zone: The Movie, The Rosebud Beach Hotel (with Marie Currie), Rich Girl, and others, as well as numerous guest spots on television series (Matlock and Murder, She Wrote, among others).
+Cherie starred in the film Foxes in 1980 with Jodie Foster, and received strong reviews for her acting debut.
+She also appeared in Parasite, Wavelength, Twilight Zone: The Movie, The Rosebud Beach Hotel (with Marie Currie), and Rich Girl.
+She made guest appearances on television series including Matlock and Murder, She Wrote.
 In 1984 Currie was cast as Brenda in Savage Streets, but was replaced by Linda Blair.
-In the same year Currie was cast as the lead singer of the fictional band the Dose in the film This Is Spinal Tap, but her character was cut out of the film.
-Cherie was considered for a part in the 1985 film Explorers but, according to her autobiography, she was in the throes of drug dependency and couldn't even make it to a meeting.
+She was also cast as the lead singer of the fictional band the Dose in the film This Is Spinal Tap, but her character was cut out of the film.
+Cherie was considered for a part in the 1985 film Explorers but, according to her autobiography, she was in the throes of drug dependency and could not make it to a meeting.

 Later years

 Currie was a guest vocalist on Shameless's 2013 album, Beautiful Disaster.
 Currie released singles with ex-bandmate, Lita Ford and Glenn Danzig the same year.
 On October 19, 2013, Currie won the Rock Legend Award at the sixth annual Malibu Music Awards.
-The reward was presented to her by ex-bandmate, Lita Ford.
+The award was presented to her by ex-bandmate, Lita Ford.
 That night Currie and Ford played on stage together for the first time in 37 years.
 Currie released another studio album, Reverie, in 2015.
 The album features guest work from ex-bandmate, Lita Ford, Currie's son, Jake Hays, and Currie's ex-manager, Kim Fowley.
 Cherie toured the UK in November 2015, to support her new album.
-Her special guest on her UK tour was Last Great Dreamers.
-While in the UK, Currie recorded a live album entitled "Midnight Music in London" which features a special live appearance by Suzi Quatro.
+While in the UK, Currie recorded "Midnight Music In London", a live album that features a special live appearance by Suzi Quatro.
 It was released in 2016.
 In late May and early June 2016 Currie toured Australia and New Zealand.
 In 2018, Currie and her son were nominated for the Marshall Hawkins Award for Best Original Score for the film Take My Hand.

-In 2019, Currie's album Blvds of Splendor was released on April 13.
+In 2019, Currie's album Blvds Of Splendor was released on April 13.
+The album featured guests including Slash, Billy Corgan, Juliette Lewis, and the Veronicas.
 On August 2, The Motivator, her album with Brie Darling, was released.

 In 2020 Cherie Currie released an audio version of her memoir, Neon Angel.
-Her audio version of her book reached number 1 on Amazon's Best Biographies of Punk Rock Musician.
+It reached number 1 on Amazon's Best Biographies of Punk Rock Musician.
 In the same year, Currie contributed her vocals to the song "Flatten the Curve" for the band FTC.

+On April 27, 2025, Currie appeared as a speaker at a WalkAway campaign rally in Beverly Hills, alongside Matt Gaetz and conservative activists Jairo Tomico.

 Currie is now a wood-carving artist, using a chainsaw to create her works.
 She has been doing chainsaw art since 2002 and opened her own gallery in 2005 in Chatsworth, California.
 As a chainsaw artist, Currie has competed in and won awards at three world Chainsaw Art competitions.